Skip to main content

 "off_session"Buyer consented to ongoing charges without being present at each one.
 Typical UX: a "Save my card for future purchases" checkbox or a subscription-signup confirmation step.
 Set by a checked save-for-future-use box, or explicitly via card.tokenize({ setupForFutureUse: "off_session" }) / POST /v1/tokens with setup_for_future_use: "off_session".All of the above, plus merchant-initiated transactions (recurring subscriptions, automated retries, scheduler-driven charges).

 The gate is enforced at every payment_intents.create call.
-If your server tries an operation the token wasn't consented for, you get payment_method_consent_missing (HTTP 422) with a self-healing hint telling you to vault a fresh token with the right setup_for_future_use.
+If your server tries an operation the token wasn't consented for, you get payment_method_consent_missing (HTTP 422).
+The fix is always a fresh token vaulted with the right setup_for_future_use — never an update to the existing one.

-The value is set ONCE, at vault time.
-To upgrade scope (e.g. null"off_session"), the buyer needs to re-vault their card with the new consent — VORA doesn't expose a "promote consent" call because PSD2/SCA stored-credential rules require the consent record to match what the buyer agreed to at the moment of vault.
+The value is set ONCE, at vault time, and cannot be changed afterwards.
+To move a card to a wider scope (e.g. null"off_session"), the buyer must present it again and the new consent must be sent on the call that vaults it.
+There is no "promote consent" call — no PATCH, no PUT, no update path — because PSD2/SCA stored-credential rules require the consent record to match what the buyer agreed to at the moment of vault.
+See Fixing a missing consent for the exact endpoint per flow.

 Reuse scenarios